Kong/docs.konghq.com/app/_hub/kong-inc/graphql-proxy-cache-advanced/index.md

 ### Delete Cache Entity

-Two separate endpoints are available: one to look up a known plugin instance, and another that searches all gql-proxy-cache plugins data stores for the given cache key.
+Two separate endpoints are available: one to look up a known plugin instance, and another that searches all graphql-proxy-cache-advanced plugins data stores for the given cache key.
 Both endpoints have the same return value.

 **Endpoint**

-<div class="endpoint delete">/gql-proxy-cache/:plugin_id/caches/:cache_id</div>
+<div class="endpoint delete">/graphql-proxy-cache-advanced/:plugin_id/caches/:cache_id</div>

 | Attributes | Description
 | -------------- | -------
-|`plugin_id` | The UUID of the gql-proxy-cache plugin
+|`plugin_id` | The UUID of the graphql-proxy-cache-advanced plugin
 |`cache_id` | The cache entity key as reported by the `X-Cache-Key` response header

 **Endpoint**

-<div class="endpoint delete">/gql-proxy-cache/:cache_id</div>
+<div class="endpoint delete">/graphql-proxy-cache-advanced/:cache_id</div>

 | Attributes | Description
 | -------------- | -------